abhijeetknayak/Machine-Learning/CS229/Readme.md

   * Try other models(SVM, etc) - Fixes **optimization objective**
 * Error Analysis
 * Ablative Analysis : Remove components one at a time to see how the system breaks.
 This way you understand the most important features the system depends on

+## **Lecture 14 : Unsupervised Learning**
+* **Clustering by k-means**
+  * Start with random points for the cluster centers.
+Find the distance of all points to the centers and allocate them to the respective clusters
+  * Instead of random points, you could also pick up 'k' different points from the dataset for 'k' clusters
+  * Find and update the cluster center using the mean of all clustered points
+  * Update clusters based on the changed cluster centers(Repeat)
+* **Density Estimation**
+  * Model p(x) to be the density of the distribution